 Those diagnosed with mental health disorders often use substances to feel better.
 However, using alcohol or other drugs fails to repair the mental health disorder and prevents a person from developing practical coping skills, having satisfying relationships, and feeling comfortable with themselves.

 Finding Treatment For Co-Occurring Disorders

 This acceptance of reality is an important decision for those who have co-occurring disorders.
+It’s also important to distinguish between different disorders with similar symptoms; for example, PTSD and Acute Stress Disorder look very similar but are treated differently.
 Putting the trust of getting better into the environment around you is incredibly difficult.
 It’s easy to feel like you are the only person who can help yourself as you may think you are the only one with direct control over your actions.
 However, treating both disorders with a professional is the suggested course of action.